mtlynch/mtlynch.io/content/retrospectives/2021/10/index.md

 * **Result**: Made progress but didn't publish a chapter
 * **Grade**: D

 TinyPilot got busy enough again that I didn't have much time to write this month.
-Sadly, I'm going to put the book on hold indefinitely, since TinyPilot still needs my full attention.
+Sadly, I'm going to put the book on hold indefinitely since TinyPilot still needs my full attention.

 ### Start development on a monthly service-based software complement to TinyPilot